Snapshot of the founder's background

 It ultimately depends on your specific situation and needs.
 If your budget is ~$10,000, let's get on a call to discuss.
 But read on below to see how you avoid being over-charged by lawyers/consultants. 💸

-Mainly, I help with actionable GDPR Audits where I give you clarity on your work, identify gaps and high risks, and give you practical and pragmatic advice to help you manage these risks.
+We often start our journey together with an actionable GDPR Audit where I give you clarity on your work, identify gaps and high risks, and give you practical and pragmatic advice to help you manage these risks.